surf-connect/surf-connect.github.io/index.md

 <img src="images/connect-html-mockup.png" >

 ### User Page
 If the logged in user has not already created a profile, they can do so by clicking on their email at the top right then selecting "My Profile."
-This will take the user to the Create Profile page:
+This will take the user to the Create Profile form:
 <img src="images/Create-Profile-Form.png" >

 After a profile is created, selecting "My Profile" again will take the user to the User page which displays their information: